yuvraj24/react-native-stories-view/README.md

 />
 ```

-In case neither of the prop i.e 'userProfile' or 'headerComponent' is passed then header view will be not be displayed.
+In case neither of the prop i.e `userProfile` or `headerComponent` is passed then header view will be not be displayed.

 #### Footer View